 - Define locations (location name, location head)

 - Define each active user’s manager, department, and location

 Apart from this, we have implemented some new changes to the Kissflow interface to improve your user experience and navigation.

 As companies roll-out more processes on Kissflow Workflow, the initiators will have to browse through their processes before they can initiate the required workflow request.
 To simplify this, we have enabled the search option for available processes in Initiate Request.

 The improved user management feature allows admins to search users by name, instead of having to browse through active and inactive user list to manage permissions and define user hierarchies.

 Better Wizard Performance

 Creators will now see a considerable improvement in wizard performance when they perform actions such as Add Field, Add Section, Add Table, Add Process Steps, etc. The improved interface will also help you progress faster when navigating across different steps in the five-step process creation wizard.

 We are currently working on improving the deployment performance, and plan to reduce the time it takes to publish the process.

-KiSSFLOW’s powerful integration capabilities with other platforms makes it an indispensable BPM tool, especially if you are looking for a workflow for Google Apps, or G Suite.
+Kissflow’s powerful integration capabilities with other platforms makes it an indispensable BPM tool, especially if you are looking for a Google workflow, or G Suite.
 It reduces the chaos, offers good flexibility, and lets the average business user take control of the processes without requiring a help from the IT team.